piranna/piranna.github.io/pages/hire-me.md

-I have no problems about doing technical interviews, but I have a "no unpaid code tests" policy, that apply to both pair-coding tests but more specially take-home code assignements.
+I have no problems about doing technical interviews, but I have a "no unpaid code tests" policy, that apply to both pair-coding tests but more specially take-home code assignments.
 I have more than 16 years of Open Source code in my [Github account](https://github.com/piranna) and my [projects portfolio](projects.md), that clearly show my capabilities and code quality standards, and the time I spend on your code tests is money I'm not earning on my freelance projects, or time I'm not with my friends, family or hobbies.

-If you consider that's not enought and need to check yourself my work, you can contract me for some hours as a freelance to do an actual task in your code base, so you can evaluate my work on first hand.
-If you *still* insists that I need to do an unpaid code test or take-home code assignement, for me it's an almost instant discard of your offer, specially if I'm told so at the end of an interview instead of tell me how the full selection process is before hand.
+If you consider that's not enough and need to check yourself my work, you can contract me for some hours as a freelance to do an actual task in your code base, so you can evaluate my work on first hand.
+If you *still* insists that I need to do an unpaid code test or take-home code assignment, for me it's an almost instant discard of your offer, specially if I'm told so at the end of an interview instead of tell me how the full selection process is before hand.
 That's rude, and I feel betrayed by you making waste my time, and it shows how